ovh/docs/pages/platform/ai/training_tuto_02_build_custom_image/guide.en-gb.md

 > [!warning]
 >
 >This command could allow you to load your dataset within your Docker image.
 However, this would increase its size considerably.
-A best practice is to put data outside, such as [Object Storage](https://www.ovhcloud.com/en-gb/public-cloud/object-storage/), and link it to the AI Training job during its launch.
+A best practice is to put data outside, such as [Object Storage](https://www.ovhcloud.com/en-gb/public-cloud/object-storage/) then link it to the AI Training job during its launch.
 >

 ### Give the OVHcloud user access to the home directory